 The PDFTEX engine allow building formats for DVI and PDF output in the same way as the classical TEX engine does for DVI.
 Format generation is enabled by the -ini option.
-The default mode (DVI OF PDF) can be chosen either on the command line by setting the option -output-format to dvi or pdf, or by setting the \pdfoutput parameter.
-The format file then inherits this setting, so that a later call to PDFTEX with this format starts in the preselected mode (which still can
+The default mode (DVI or PDF) can be chosen either on the command line by setting the option -output-format to dvi or pdf, or by setting the \pdfoutput parameter.
+The format file then inherits this setting, so that a later call to PDFTEX with this format starts in the preselected mode (which still can be overrun then).
+A format file can be read in only by the engine that has generated it; a format incompatible with an engine leads to a fatal error.